reuniware/CryptoForex-Trader-Framework/AI/AI-EURUSD/Period_1h_linear_regression/readme.md

-For this one I used some clues from :
+For this one I used some tips from :

 https://www.mlq.ai/price-prediction-with-linear-regression/